RajKumarKushawaha/TodoApp/README.md

 # TodoApp
-Todo using html and javascript
+Todo using Dom with html, css and javascript.